 In this paper, we are interested in the following generalization of the Cheeger problem,

 for $\alpha>1$.
-We will call this problem the ``$\alpha$-Cheeger problem'', the above ratio will be called ``$\alpha$-Cheeger ratio of $E$'', and any set realizing the infimum will be called $\alpha$-Cheeger set.
-Actually, the problem is interesting only if $1<\alpha<1^*=n/(n-1)$, as we will see later.
-This generalized Cheeger problem has been already often considered in the literature, see for instance~\cite{FMP09,FiMaPr} and the references therein, but up to our knowledge some of the main properties were not studied or not proved: the main aim of the present paper is to fill this gap.
-In particular, we will first concentrate, in Section~\ref{apriori}, on the very basic a-priori known properties of the Cheeger problem, and we check how they generalize to the $\alpha$-Cheeger problem.
+Notice that increasing $\alpha$ means that the isoperimetric properties of the sets become ``more important''.
+This problem is called the ``$\alpha$-Cheeger problem'', the above ratio is called ``$\alpha$-Cheeger ratio of $E$'', and any set realizing the infimum is called an ``$\alpha$-Cheeger set''.
+Actually, the problem is interesting only if $\alpha<1^*=n/(n-1)$, as we will see later.
+This generalized Cheeger problem has been already considered in the literature, see for instance~\cite{FMP09,FiMaPr} and the references therein for some general results.
+However, up to our knowledge, some of the main basic properties were not studied or not proved: the main aim of the present paper is to fill this gap.
+In particular, we will first concentrate, in Section~\ref{apriori}, on the very basic preliminary properties of the Cheeger problem, and we check how they generalize to the $\alpha$-Cheeger problem.
 Then, in Section~\ref{existence} we show that the existence of an $\alpha$-Cheeger set $E$ for any set $\Omega$ is always true.
 Section~\ref{rectangles} is devoted to studying more extensively the case of the rectangles, and checking how their Cheeger sets behave; indeed, as we will see, long and thin rectangles are a counterexample to the known property of the classical Cheeger problem that, if $\Omega$ is convex, then its Cheeger set is unique, and it is the union of all the balls of a certain radius contained in $\Omega$.
 Finally, in the last Section~\ref{strips} we generalize our observations to the case of the strips, which have been studied a lot in literature lately.